 At any given time, between 60 and 80 adults are present here, along with 25 or more babies and youngsters in the site's nurseries.
-Visitors hi, ez de cc pa m Tv th di sp ve sla or If pa if are welcome to attend the twice-daily feeding sessions, when the centre's charges gather to be fed milk and bananas - a diet that's intentionally bland in order to encourage the orangutans to gather their own more nutritious forest food.
+Visitors are welcome to attend the twice-daily feeding sessions, when the centre's charges gather to be fed milk and bananas - a diet that's intentionally bland in order to encourage the orangutans to gather their own more nutritious forest food.